LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 * If you previously built successfully - it is almost certainly the agreement
 * It can take 15 minutes to an hour after the agreement is signed before it can be used

-If you need detailed instructions, click on this [*Apple Program License Agreement* Help Page](https://support.pushpay.com/s/article/Accepting-the-Apple-Program-License-Agreement).
+If you need detailed instructions, click on this [<code>Apple Program License Agreement</code> Help Page](https://support.pushpay.com/s/article/Accepting-the-Apple-Program-License-Agreement).

 ## Find Your Error